wilsonaustin10/landing-easy-close-properties/instructions.md

 ### Flow
 1. User completes all form steps
 2. On final submission:
-   - Uses stored leadId
+   - Uses stored leadId (or generates one server-side if missing)
    - Validates all required fields
-   - Updates existing row in Google Sheets
+   - Upserts lead data in Google Sheets
-   - No duplicate rows created
    - Redirects to thank you page

 ## Google Sheets Integration